zhao201730685110/ICp-banking-microservices/README.md

    `git push"`

 3. Go back to your online Github repository *ICp-banking-microservices* using the web browser.
-Your code has been updated.

 	![alt text](images/commit-push-repo.png "git push")
-	* See the commit label *Update of BankingAPI.js*
+	* Check that your code has been updated with commit label *Update of BankingAPI.js*

 ---